-Studies should be carried out to determine the effectiveness and affety of the administration of intramuscular ceftriaxone in a poor tissue perfusion situation.
+Studies should be carried out to determine the effectiveness and offety of the administration of intramuscular ceftriaxone in a poor tissue perfusion situation.

 7.5.
-Stabilization and transport to a paediatric intensive care uni in du. ritically its
+Stabilization and transport to a paediatric intensive care uni

 Physical stress on people in critical condition during wansport is a fact that opens doors to research on how to improve the transfer of critically ill patients with IMD.